nayuki/QR-Code-generator/Readme.markdown

 Introduction
 ------------

 This project aims to be the best, clearest QR Code generator library in multiple languages.
 The primary goals are flexible options and absolute correctness.
-The secondary goals are compact implementation size and good documentation comments.
+Secondary goals are compact implementation size and good documentation comments.

 Home page with live JavaScript demo, extensive descriptions, and competitor comparisons: [https://www.nayuki.io/page/qr-code-generator-library](https://www.nayuki.io/page/qr-code-generator-library)